The Chronology of Revelation

 After this, John saw in heaven,

 John was told, by one of the elders, that those in white robes had come out of the Great Tribulation (Revelation 7:13,14).
-In His Olivet Discourse, Jesus pointed out that if the days of the Great Tribulation were not “cut short” (I believe by the opening of the Sixth Seal and subsequent Rapture event), “no one would survive, but for the sake of the elect those days will be shortened(Matthew 24:22).
+In His Olivet Discourse, Jesus pointed out that if the days of the Great Tribulation were not “cut short” (by the opening of the Sixth Seal and subsequent Rapture event), “no one would survive, but for the sake of the elect those days will be shortened(Matthew 24:22).

 Never again will they hunger; never again will they thirst.
 The sun will not beat upon them, nor any scorching heat.
 For the Lamb at the center of the throne will be their shepherd; he will lead them to springs of living water.
 And God will wipe away every tear from their eyes (Revelation 7:16,17).